The Omarchy Manual DHH

 Hotkey Function

-Super + Space Application index and launcher
+Super + Space Application launcher

 Super + W Close window